Winter on a Woodland Croft on Skye19th March 2017

 It has been a very busy winter at Wildlife Croft Skye.
 We've been working hard to add extra special touches to Stonechat Bothy, our self catering cottage.
 The Bothy now has a heated towel rail and heated clothes dryer, additional LED spotlights in each room, outdoor security lights and a fresh lick of paint.
 We strive to ensure our guests have everything they need to completely unwind, and make the most of their stay here on Skye.

-One question we are often asked is whether we allow people to bring their dogs to the Bothy.
+One question we are often asked is whether we allow guests to bring their dogs to the Bothy.
 We have an elderly, fairly grumpy Collie cross rescue, Sammy, and for his sake we do not allow guests to bring dogs.
+We want to him to enjoy his old age and life on the croft in peace.
 Another reason is that we live in an active Crofting community with livestock in neighbouring crofts and on the hill behind.
 We may decide to change our policy in the future, but for the moment we do not allow guests to bring dogs.
+Here is a photo of handsome Sammy recovering from a minor op at the vets.

 We've enjoyed excellent views of Hen Harrier, Golden Eagle and White-tailed Eagle from the Croft.
 Our croft bird list now stands at 71.
 In the last few weeks we've enjoyed birdsong in the mornings and late afternoon.
 There is frogspawn all around and we've seen mating amphibians.
 We were lucky to see a rare glimpse of mating Great Diving Beetles in the pond!
 Our friend Ian kindly brought over squares of carpet which we've placed in suitable basking spots for reptiles and amphibians.
 Moth-wise, the mild winter weather has meant we've had decent hauls in the trap, with the highlight of the year so far being the amazingly camouflaged Red Sword-Grass.